prathi912/rdc-imr/src/SOP.md

 ---

 ## 4. Principal
 An institute-level administrative role with oversight of all activities within their specific institute.
+Principals are requested to sign up using institutional Email Id (Ex: piet@paruluniversity.ac.in).

 **Key Capabilities:**
 -   View all projects submitted from their institute.